SGTrains.comSGTrains.com ›

 The COVID-19 Multi-Ministry Taskforce (MTF) announced on Thursday (Feb 9) that the easing of restrictions marks Singapore’s progression into living with COVID-19.

-Follow us on Facebook, Instagram and Telegram to get the latest updates!
+Follow us on Facebook, Instagram, and Telegram for the latest updates!

 Mask-wearing on the MRT/LRT from Feb 13, 2023